Whiteknight/CrossStitch/docs/modulestitches.md

 # Stitches Module

 The Stitches module is resonsible for running and managing individual stitches.
-The Stitches module is the heart of CrossStitch though it is not a required module.
-It is possible to run a CrossStitch node without the Stitches module running.
-In this case the CrossStitch node can still perform other tasks depending on which modules are installed, such as responding to requests over an HTTP API, keeping track of cluster state, routing and coordination tasks between nodes, etc. However, most nodes in your cluster will probably want this module to be running.
+It is the heart of the CrossStitch system, though it is not a required module.
+You can run CrossStitch without the Stitches module, if you want the node to focus on other tasks such as routing, monitoring and coordination.

-The `StitchesModule` performs basic operations on stitches: Creating, starting, and stopping.
+The `StitchesModule` performs basic operations on stitches: Creating, starting, stopping and communications.
 The Master module is used to route these operation requests between nodes in the cluster.
-Most requests should be sent to the MasterModule first, for routing.
+Most requests should be sent to the [Master module](modulemaster.md) first, for routing.
 The MasterModule will redirect requests to the Stitches module as required.

 ## Adaptors